Compact Cassette tape types and formulations: Electromagnetic properties

-Standards and references
+Standards

 The original specification for Compact Cassette was set by Philips in 1962–1963.
-Of the three then available tape formulations that matched Philips requirements, the BASF PES-18 tape became the original reference.
-Other chemical companies followed with tapes of varying quality, often incompatible with BASF reference.
-By 1970 a new, improved generation of tapes firmly established itself on the market, and became the de facto reference for aligning tape recorders - thus the compatibility issue worsened even further.
-In 1971 it was tackled by the Deutsches Institut für Normung (DIN), which set the standard for chromium dioxide tapes; in 1978 the International Electrotechnical Commission (IEC) enacted the comprehensive standard on cassette tapes (IEC 60094); one year later the IEC mandated the use of notches for automatic tape type recognition.
+Of the three then available tape formulations that matched the company's requirements, the BASF PES-18 tape became the original reference.
+Other chemical companies followed with tapes of varying quality, often incompatible with the BASF reference.
+By 1970, a new, improved generation of tapes firmly established themselves on the market, and became the de facto reference for aligning tape recorders — thus the compatibility issue worsened even further.
+In 1971 it was tackled by the Deutsches Institut für Normung (DIN), which set the standard for chromium dioxide tapes.
+In 1978 the International Electrotechnical Commission (IEC) enacted the comprehensive standard on cassette tapes (IEC 60094).
+One year later the IEC mandated the use of notches for automatic tape type recognition.
 Since then, the four cassette tape types were known as IEC I, IEC II, IEC III and IEC IV.
-The numerals follow historic sequence in which these types were commercialized, and do not imply their relative quality or intended purpose.
+The numerals follow the historical sequence in which these tape types were commercialized, and do not imply their relative quality or intended purpose.

 An integral part of the IEC 60094 standard family is the set of four IEC reference tapes.
-Type I and Type II references were manufactured by BASF, Type III reference by Sony, Type IV reference by TDK.
-Unlike consumer tapes, which were manufactured continuously over years, each reference tape was made in a single production batch by the IEC-approved factory.
+Type I and Type II reference tapes were manufactured by BASF, Type III reference tapes by Sony, and Type IV reference tapes by TDK.
+Unlike consumer tapes, which were manufactured continuously over the years, each reference tape was made in a single production batch by the IEC-approved factory.
 These batches were made large enough to fill the need of the industry for many years.
-A second run was impossible, because the chemists were unable to replicate the reference with proper precision.
+A second run was impossible, because chemists were unable to replicate the reference tape type formulation with proper precision.
 From time to time, the IEC revised the set of references; the final revision took place in April 1994.
-The choice of reference tapes, and the IEC role in general has been debated.
+The choice of reference tapes, and the role of the IEC in general, has been debated.
 Meinrad Liebert, designer of Studer and Revox cassette decks, criticized the IEC for failing to enforce the standards and lagging behind the constantly changing market.
-In 1987 Liebert wrote that while the market clearly branched into distinct, incompatible "premium" and "budget" subtypes, the IEC tried in vain to select an elusive "market average"; meanwhile, the industry moved forward, disregarding outdated references.
+In 1987, Liebert wrote that while the market clearly branched into distinct, incompatible "premium" and "budget" subtypes, the IEC tried in vain to select an elusive "market average"; meanwhile, the industry moved forward, disregarding outdated references.
 This, according to Liebert, explained sudden demand for built-in tape calibration tools that were almost unheard-of in the 1970s.

-From the end user viewpoint, the IEC 60094 defined two principal properties of each type:
+From the end user viewpoint, the IEC 60094 defined two principal properties of each tape type: